askST: How can I stay safe in an earthquake? Which countries are prone to natural disasters?

 Q: How can I protect myself if I am outdoors during an earthquake?

-A: SCDF advised people who are outdoors during an earthquake to stay clear from buildings and overhead electrical cables, and remain in open space until tremors stop.
+A: SCDF advised people who are outdoors during a quake to stay clear from buildings and overhead electrical cables, and remain in an open space until tremors stop.

 If a person is in a vehicle, he should stay away from trees, bridges, overpasses and overhead electrical cables.